Generic Name: dichlorphenamide

 Dosage Forms and Strengths

-Round, white tablets, scored on one side, engraved with "TARO" on one side and on the other side "D" above the score and "50" below the score, 50 mg each.
+Round, white tablets, scored on one side, engraved with "D" above the score and "50" below the score, the other side is plain, 50 mg each.

 - Hypersensitivity to dichlorphenamide or other sulfonamides [see Warnings and Precautions (5.1)]